-Back and inside cover photos by David Lippman, of artwork by John Rogers.
+Cover photos by Ralph Morasch and David Lippman, of artwork by John Rogers.
 Lituus, 2010.
 Dichromatic glass and aluminum.
 Washington State Arts Commission in partnership with Pierce College

 A screen reader friendly HTML version of the book can be found on LibreTexts.